AaronWalker13/html-jon-doe-resume-solved/README.md

 - Set the required `src` and important `alt` image attributes.
 - Set a relative/absolute image `src` attribute value.
-- Create a paragraph of text with the `p` tag.
-- Create section headings with the `h2` tags.
-- Create an ordered list of items with the `ol` and `li` tags.
-- Create an unordered list of items with the `ul` and `li` tags.
+- Create a paragraph of text with the `p` tag. x Create section headings with the `h2` tags. x Create an ordered list of items with the `ol` and `li` tags. x Create an unordered list of items with the `ul` and `li` tags.
 - Create a table with the `table` tag.
 - Utilize `th` tag to create a table header cell.
 - Utilize `td` tag to create a table data cell.